Lodomer: Ladislaus' opponent

 The two archbishops, Lodomer and John Hont-Pázmány compromised with the most powerful oligarchs, who divided the royal positions among them, while Ladislaus spent the last years of his life wandering from place to place, having lost all of his influence and support.
 To counterbalance the royal court's recent ideological basis, the Gesta Hunnorum et Hungarorum and to emphasize the role of the Christian king, Lodomer commissioned an unidentified Augustinian friar to write the rhythmic story of Stephen I of Hungary, the founder of the Christian kingdom.
+According to literary historian László Mezey, the poem deliberately contrasts Stephen, a Christian monarch with Attila, a pagan ruler, highlighting that the Hungarians were saved from the yoke of the tyrant Attila by Saint Stephen.
 Lodomer participated in the assembly of Föveny in June 1289, which ended without results.
 Following that the archbishop urged Pope Nicholas IV to proclaim a crusade against Ladislaus and the Cumans.
+Lodomer turned away from the king for good, when Ladislaus authorized Duke Albert of Austria to launch a military campaign against the Kőszegis' territories throughout 1289, which violated Hungary's sovereignty since the Austrians invaded and conquered vast territories along the western border.
 With the consent of Lodomer, the Kőszegis offered the crown to the king's distant relative Andrew the Venetian, who arrived to Hungary in early 1290.
-However Andrew was captured and surrendered him to Duke Albert.
+Lodomer later backed down from the plan, perhaps realizing that the claimant to the throne did not have a broad base of supporters, so he did not want to involve Hungary in an unnecessary civil war.
+Thereafter, the arriving Andrew was captured by Arnold Hahót and surrendered him to Duke Albert.
 In response, Ladislaus prepared a war to Transdanubia, however he, who had always been partial towards his Cuman subjects, was assassinated by three Cumans at the castle of Körösszeg (now Cheresig in Romania) on 10 July 1290.
 It is plausible that Lodomer was not involved in organizing the murder.